Increased earthquake rate prior to mainshocks: Methodology and Data

 After we repeat this process for all the possible mainshocks, we are left with a catalog like the one shown in Fig. \ref{fig:Fig1}(d), i.e., a set of identified mainshocks.
-We refer to the aftershock period of mainshock $i$ as $D_{\mathrm{as}_i}$.
+We refer to the aftershock period of a mainshock $i$ as $D_{\mathrm{as}_i}$.
 We perform the analysis of the rate of earthquakes before mainshocks on the filtered catalog.
+In addition to the aforementioned approach, we also implemented a distance constraint of 100 kilometers from the epicenter region.
+The outcomes of this analysis were consistent with the results described in this here.
+See Fig. \ref{fig:SI9}.